Sleighs/CashFlowJs/README.md

 ## CashFlowJs

-**Cash Flow Js** is an adaptation of the Cash Flow 101 board game with additional gameplay options and rule customization that allows for many unique ways to play.
+**CashFlowJs** is an adaptation of the CashFlow 101 board game with additional gameplay options and rule customization that allows for many unique ways to play.

 * Practice real world investing.
 * Employ financial strategies.